wp-plugins/sully/readme.txt

 1. The dashboard widget.

 == Changelog ==
+= 0.2.1 =
+* Fixed bug in changelog detection regex
+* Item links in the widget now open in a new window

 = 0.2 =
 * Added lots of code for dealing with 'non-standard' plugin formats
 * Added check for manual WordPress updates